The Seventh Victim: Release

-Critical response
+Reception

 Contemporaneous

 Some critics praised elements of the film, such as Kate Cameron of the New York Daily News, who felt that it established a "sinister atmosphere" and had an "incredible" story; she did, however, criticize the performance of Brooks, whom she wrote "gives no hint of the scintillating personality Jacqueline is supposed to possess, nor does she adequately intimate the terror and fear under which she is supposed to labor."
-A critic from The Philadelphia Inquirer alternately praised Brooks's performance as well as those of the rest of the cast, and ultimately described the film as "eerie, anything but cheery...
-Director Mark Robson didn't miss many tricks calculated to send chills down the spine."
+A critic from The Philadelphia Inquirer praised Brooks's performance as well as those of the rest of the cast, and described the film as "eerie, anything but cheery," noting that "director Mark Robson didn't miss many tricks calculated to send chills down the spine."
 Writing for the Big Spring Daily Herald, Jerry Cahill similarly felt that "the suspense of the picture is well carried out by the crack performances."

 A critic of the Republican Herald also praised the film for being "packed with a suspenseful action that builds from its quiet beginning to a hair-raising conclusion."
 Grace Kingsley of the Los Angeles Times noted that "probably hardboiled mystery fans will be disappointed that none of the horrific rites are disclosed, but there are enough other chills and thrills to make up."
-A critic for the Waxahachie Daily Light praised the film for its "gripping climax," deeming it a "thrilling horror drama."
+A critic for the Waxahachie Daily Light praised the film for its "gripping climax", deeming it a "thrilling horror drama".

 The film was likewise praised for the shadowy camera work by cinematographer Nicholas Musuraca, but criticized by some for having too many characters and a storyline that lacked cohesion; among these critics were Bosley Crowther of The New York Times, who felt that the film "might make more sense if it was run backward."
 Variety gave a negative review, noting: "A particularly poor script is the basis for the ills besetting this mystery melodrama.
 Even the occasional good performance can't offset this minor dealer."